 This image can be used for the emulator when launching as follows:

-About Embien: Embien Technologies is a leading service provider for the Android technologies including Android porting, HAL development, HIDL developments, custom system services, deployment, App development etc. Our team extensively uses emulator for speeding up the developments even before the underlying hardware is available.
-Apart for developing Auto-infotainment systems, customized tablets, Home Automation consoles, rugged handhelds, Industrial HMI’s, our SMEs offers corporate training covering topics such as Android Platform development, Android for Automotive and Linux Device Drivers.
+About Embien: Embien Technologies is a leading service provider for Android for Automotive IVI technologies — including Android porting, HAL development, HIDL development, custom android infotainment system services, deployment, and app development.
+Our team extensively uses the emulator for speeding up Android-based car infotainment platform development even before the underlying hardware is available.
+Apart from developing Auto-infotainment systems, customized tablets, Home Automation consoles, rugged handhelds, and Industrial HMIs, our SMEs offer corporate training covering topics such as Android Platform development, Android for Automotive, and Linux Device Drivers.